 Psychotherapy is the treatment of mental disorders through communication between a client and a trained mental health professional.
-The treatment process usually involves regular sessions over an extended period.
+Importantly, psychotherapy treatment process then usually involves regular sessions over an extended period.

-South African medical schemes by law must provide Prescribed Minimum Benefits (PMBs) for common mental health disorders that are considered chronic conditions.
-Other mental health cover depends on the specific medical scheme and the benefit structure that a person belongs to.
+Significantly, South African medical schemes by law must provide Prescribed Minimum Benefits (PMBs) for common mental health disorders that are considered chronic conditions.
+And other mental health cover depends on the specific medical scheme and the benefit structure that a person belongs to.

-This fund offers a sliding scale of mental health benefits which are limited per family and per year.
-They are subject to pre-authorisation and there are sub-limits for consultations in and out of hospital.
+Importantly, this fund offers a sliding scale of mental health benefits per family and per year.
+And they are subject to pre-authorisation and there are then sub-limits for consultations in and out of hospital.

 – Standard, BonSave, BonClassic and BonComprehensive offer premium benefits